yumaueda/selevy/README.md

 # Selevy

-Selevy is extremely simple implementation of sigle-cycle RISC-V core in Verilog.
+Selevy is extremely simple implementation of sigle-cycle RISC-V CPU in Verilog.
 Currently only a subset of the RV32I is implemented.
 Most are under development.

 ## Currently available instructions